-(1) OYA must identify special account balances which are unclaimed and abandoned two years from the date OYA's custody terminated, in accordance with the Uniform Disposition of Unclaimed Property Act.
+(1) OYA shall identify special account balances which are unclaimed and abandoned two years from the date OYA's custody terminated, in accordance with the Uniform Disposition of Unclaimed Property Act.

-(2) OYA must diligently attempt to locate offenders who have special account balances of at least \$100.
+(2) OYA shall diligently attempt to locate youth offenders who have special account balances of at least \$100.

-(a) OYA must, at a minimum, send a letter to the offender's last known address stating there is a trust account balance with OYA and the offender has 30 days from the date of the notice to claim the account.
+(a) At a minimum, a letter shall be sent to the youth offender's last known address stating there is a trust account balance with OYA and the youth offender has thirty (30) days from the date of the notice to claim the account.

-(b) If the notice is returned because the offender moved without a forwarding address, or the 30 days elapses without a response, OYA must forward the special account balance to the Division of State Lands in accordance with that agency's administrative rules.

-(3) OYA must forward special accounts with balances less than \$100 to the Division of State Lands in accordance with that agency's administrative rules.
+(b) If the notice is returned because the youth offender moved leaving no forwarding address, or the 30 days elapses without a response, OYA shall forward the special account balance to the Division of State Lands in accordance with that agency's administrative rules.
+(3) Special accounts with balances less than \$100 shall be forwarded to the Division of State Lands in accordance with that agency's administrative rules.

-Hist.: OYA 5-2001, f. & cert. ef.
-4-20-01; OYA 2-2015, f. & cert. ef.
-2-19-15
+Stat.
+Auth.: ORS 420A.025 Stats.
+Implemented: ORS 420A.030 & 420A.032 Hist.: OYA 5-2001, f. & cert. ef.
+4-20-01